11 Jun Getting Started with Telecommunications Compliance

 3. OPTIONAL: Additionally, you could obtain a state-level telecommunications registration

-If you have any questions, or would like assistance, let Global Strategic Accounts (GSA) help!
+If you have any questions about telecommunications compliance, or would like assistance, let Global Strategic Accounts (GSA) help!
 Visit their website or call 833-447-2829.